 Provide one copy to the GTA.
 Retain original in departmental files.
 New GTAs should be observed a minimum of once a semester, and continuing GTAs once a year.

-Appendix F: Class Observation Form
+Appendix G: Class Observation Form: Reference Documents for Consideration

-University of Kansas - Instructor Course Observation Form
+Document-1: University of Kansas - Instructor Course Observation Form